 Pregnant women should consult a doctor for professional advice before getting any vaccinations.

 How can OT&P help?

 Vaccinations can play an immense role in optimal health, so it’s important to understand what vaccine you should get and when.
-If you are unsure, OT&P’s professionals can help you build a tailored vaccination plan that will cater to your health needs.
+If unsure, OT&P’s professionals can help you build a tailored vaccination plan for your health needs.
 Our general practice clinic offers an extensive range of vaccinations for adults, whether they are travelling or looking for preventative health services.

 1. Chp.gov.hk.
 2019.
 Centre For Health Protection, Department Of Health - Government Vaccination Programme (GVP) 2019/20. [online] Available at: <https://www.chp.gov.hk/en/features/18630.html> [Accessed 14 April 2020].

 2. Healthline.
 2019.
 Who Needs A Flu Shot?. [online] Available at: <https://www.healthline.com/health/cold-flu/flu-shot#who-shouldnt-get-it> [Accessed 14 April 2020].

 3.NHS. (n.d.).
 Human papillomavirus (HPV) - NHS Choices.
 Retrieved January 7, 2022, from https://www.nhs.uk/conditions/human-papilloma-virus-hpv/

 4. Cdc.gov.
 2019.
 Vaccine for HPV| CDC. [online] Available at: <https://www.cdc.gov/hpv/parents/vaccine.html> [Accessed 13 May 2020].

 5. Cdc.gov.
 2019.
 Hepatitis A Information | Division Of Viral Hepatitis | CDC. [online] Available at: <https://www.cdc.gov/hepatitis/hav/index.htm> [Accessed 14 April 2020].